AnkushRajabhoj/design-patterns-java/README.md

     > what stays the same (Encapsulate what varies).
 > * Favor composition over inheritance.
 > * Strive for loosely coupled designs between objects that interact.
+> * Classes should be open for extension, but closed for modification.

 ---